thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 on_success = "successful_restart"
 ```

+As for regular scripts, the parameters of a background script can be populated from the current command state,
+as in `background_script = "sudo shutdown --reboot ${.payload.reboot_delay}"`

 #### Awaiting Sub-Command Completion

 When a sub `operation` is executed, the operation workflow moves to a waiting state which `action` must be `await-operation-completion`.